PolySTAR-mtl/cv/README.md

 ![Add src to Sources Root](./doc/add_src_to_source_root.png)

-It will enable the relative imports (eg. `from polystar.common.utils.str_utils import snake2camel` will be understood by Pycharm).
+It will enable the relative imports (eg. `from polystar.utils.str_utils import snake2camel` will be understood by Pycharm).

 ### Dependency management / Poetry